live627/SMF-bot-hygiene/README.md

 * Since we have a fair amount of international users, we do not block by country.

 ## cidr_list_cleaner.php:
 * The CIDR list you get from an ASN lookup is EXTREMELY inefficient.
 Most IP ranges are duplicated or overlap.
-Also, many CIDRs are consecutive, and the list can often be simplified by combining consecutive CIDRs.
+Also, many CIDRs are consecutive, and the list can often be simplified by combining them.
 * This utility cleans up all duplication & overlap & combines adjacent CIDRs where possible, typically resulting in a 98-99% reduction in list size.
 * It can be run from either the command line or a browser.
 It accepts a user-specified flat file with a list of valid CIDRs, one per line; output is written to a new file.
 Entries that don't match a CIDR format are dropped with an error message.
 * There is no limit to the number of records in the flat file.